bealers/dotfiles/README-macos.md

 - The `macos` branch contains macOS-specific configurations
 - Fonts are installed via Homebrew cask for easy updates
 - fzf is configured with shell integration for fuzzy finding
 - 1Password CLI provides shell integration and command line access
+- Cursor MCP configuration uses template files - update with your actual API keys